Virgins, Venuses, Miniskirts, Sorcerers, Pretty Poison, Peeping Toms & WomanEaters

 200-9

-That scene is shattered by the imposing first sight of the monster.
+The imposing first sight of the monster shatters that scene.
 Jack Pierce’s, extraordinary make-up on Boris Karloff combined with the actor’s facial expressions and gestures are sheer brilliance.

 The first glance